Wierszalin

-Wierszalin is a depopulated village in the administrative district of Gmina Krynki, within Sokółka County, Podlaskie Voivodeship, in north-eastern Poland, close to the border with Belarus.
+Wierszalin is an abandoned village in the administrative district of Gmina Krynki, within Sokółka County, Podlaskie Voivodeship, in north-eastern Poland, close to the border with Belarus.

 History

 The village (also called a hamlet, a colony, or a town) was founded in a forest near Stara Grzybowszczyzna by Eliasz Klimowicz, a Polish-Belarusian Orthodox cult leader.
 He wanted Wierszalin to be the "New Jerusalem" and a capital of the whole world.
 The village's name, Wierszalin, originated from the Slavonic word sovershilos ("it is accomplished").